reuters-graphics/bluprint_graphics-kit/docs/developers/components.md

     Page.svelte
 ```

-Now you can tie your components together in `Page.svelte`:
+Now you can tie your components together in `Page.svelte` to follow your outline:

 ```svelte
 <script>